andylolu2/jax-vqvae-gpt/README.md

 Optionally, you can change the training parameters.

-> Since this file is likely to be changed,
+> Since this file is likely to be changed while experimenting,
 > `/train_vqvae_config.json` is included in the [`.gitignore`](.gitignore).

 ### Step 3: Train VQ-VAE!